XingFork/Scripts/README.md

-## trying to bypass will let you got banned
+## trying to bypass will let you get banned